Balance Based Repayment Plans

 These plans have specific eligibility criteria that can be complicated.
 For instance, eligibility for each program depends on the type of loan (Direct Loan, FFEL, Perkins, Parent Plus) and when the loan was taken out.
 In these plans, monthly payments can be zero in some cases.
 Borrowers who repay their loans through these types of plans have their remaining balances forgiven after 20 or 25 years.
 However, under the current state of the law, the forgiven balance is taxable.

 - Income Contingent Repayment (ICR)- This plan factors both the borrower’s income and balance of the loan to calculate a monthly payment.
 The repayment term can be up to 25 years and any remaining balance at the end is forgiven.
 The negative element of this plan is that the larger the loan balance, the less helpful the ICR plan is.
 That is generally why the IBR plan is the preferred plan since it does not factor in the loan balance.
+This plan sunsets (no longer available) on 7/1/2024.

 - Pay As You Earn (PAYE)- This plan is similar to IBR, except monthly payments will be lower because the formula bases your payment on 10% of your disposable income rather than 15%.
 Furthermore, the repayment period is 20 years at which time any remaining balance is forgiven.
 This plan applies only to borrowers with both no balance before October 1, 2008 and new student loans incurred after October 1, 2011.
+This plan sunsets (no longer available) on 7/1/2024.